Solving a Random Asymmetric TSP Exactly in Quasi-Polynomial Time w.h.p

 \section{Abstract}

-Let the costs $C(i,j)$ for an instance of the asymmetric traveling salesperson problem be independent uniform $[0,1]$ random variables.
-We consider the efficiency of branch and bound algorithms that use the assignment relaxation as a lower bound.
-We show that w.h.p. the number of steps taken in any such branch and bound algorithm is $e^{\Omega(n^a)}$ for some small absolute constant $a>0$.
+Let the costs $C(i,j)$ for an instance of the Asymmetric Traveling Salesperson Problem (ATSP) be independent copies of a non-negative random variable $C$ from a class of distributions that include the uniform $[0,1]$ distribution and the exponential mean 1 distribution with mean 1.
+We describe an algorithm that solves ATSP exactly in time $e^{\log^{2+o(1)}n}$, w.h.p.